-As noted, the Scottish Government has again announced a one-year budget and draft local government settlement.
+As noted, the Scottish Government has again announced a one-year budget and, at the time of writing, a draft local government settlement.
 SPT has actively engaged with both the local authorities and the Scottish Government throughout the budget setting process to establish an agreed funding method for the future - at the time of writing, the local government settlement has been issued in draft and it is assumed following detailed discussions with local authority partners that the SPT requisition will mirror the \/- percentage change to the settlement.
 At this stage, for financial planning purposes it is assumed a flat cash requisition level until confirmed otherwise.
 This assumption will not be finalised until the Scottish Parliament agree the full budget and is therefore subject to late changes.

-Transport Scotland however has confirmed the continuation of their revenue support grant of $\pounds$ 1.034m less the funding transfer in respect of the Gourock - Kilcreggan ferry service ( $\pounds$ 342,000).
+Transport Scotland however has confirmed the continuation of their revenue support grant of $\pm 1.034$ m less the funding transfer in respect of the Gourock - Kilcreggan ferry service ( $\pm 342,000$ ).